BuildingJarl/eurovis-demo-2016/readme.md

-This is a demo application for VISSOFT 2016.
-The demo combines a source code editor with two tree visualisation techniques in order to facilitate source code understanding and navigation.
+This is a demo application for eurovis 2016.
+The demo combines a source code editor with a tree visualisation techniques in order to facilitate source code understanding and navigation.